Theatre Major: Design & Theatre Technology Option B.A.

 Why study design and theatre technology at UNH?

-In addition to our award-winning faculty, the UNH Department of Theatre and Dance offers more than 25 performance opportunities every year in musicals, plays or dance concerts.
-As a student in the design and theatre technology program, you may have the opportunity take on stage production design assignments for these productions.
-You’ll also be able to pursue independent studies and you’ll be eligible to apply for R.E.A.C.H., financial assistance provided to students who participate in internships with professional theatre or dance organizations.
-Our Cultural Stages program brings acclaimed playwrights, choreographers and other theatre artists from around the world to campus.
+In addition to the award-winning faculty, the UNH Department of Theatre and Dance offers more than 25 productions every year in musicals, plays or dance concerts.
+As a student in the design and theatre technology program, you will have the opportunity to gain practical experiences in all areas of technical theatre and take on design assignments for the departmental productions.
+You’ll also be able to pursue independent studies and be eligible to apply for R.E.A.C.H., financial assistance provided to students who participate in internships with professional theatres or organizations.
+This option can be coupled with the secondary theatre education option that prepares students to teach K-12 theatre.

 Potential careers